blib-la/ask-poddy/README.md

 ![A screenshot of the Ask Poddy web app showing a chat between the user and the AI](./assets/20240610_screenshot_ask_poddy_what_is_a_network_volume.png)

-**Ask Poddy** is a user-friendly Retrieval-Augmented Generation (RAG) web application designed to showcase the ease of setting up OpenAI-compatible APIs using open-source models hosted on RunPod.
+**Ask Poddy** _(named after "Poddy", the RunPod mascot)_ is a user-friendly Retrieval-Augmented Generation (RAG) web application designed to showcase the ease of setting up OpenAI-compatible APIs using open-source models hosted on RunPod.
 Built with Next.js, React, Tailwind, Vercel AI SDK, and LangChain, it uses [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) for the LLM and [multilingual-e5-large-instruct](https://huggingface.co/intfloat/multilingual-e5-large-instruct) for text embeddings.